The following news briefs are provided to help keep our community informed about what’s happening on our U.S. Army Garrison Japan installations.

 Army Recruiting Office Opens on Camp Zama

 An Army recruiting office recently reopened on Camp Zama to better support potential recruits on mainland Japan following a decade-long hiatus.
 Anyone interested can speak to recruiter Sgt.
 1st Class Jason Blowers.
 Blowers can be reached by email at firstname.lastname@example.org.
-His temporary office is located in Building 102, Room M134.
-A permanent office is expected to open near the Camp Zama laundromat this summer.
+The office is located near the Camp Zama laundromat.

 Free COVID-19 Home-Test Kits Available at MEDDAC-Japan